 Treatment of ADHD

-Your child's health care provider will work closely with you to help you and your child cope with ADHD.
-Some testing may be needed to rule out learning disabilities or problems with vision and hearing.
+Your child's health care provider will work closely with you to help you and him cope with ADHD.
 Family or individual counseling may be needed.
-Medicines may be prescribed (Ritalin, Dexedrine or Adderall are the most common).
-Medicines may help reduce the symptoms of ADHD.
+Medicines may be prescribed.

 Things You Can Do to Help Your Child

-- Work closely with your child's schoolteacher and nurse.
-You may need to talk with the principal and guidance counselor to be sure your child's learning needs are met.
+- You may need to talk with the teacher, principal, guidance counselor and nurse to be sure your child's learning needs are met.

 - Your child may need special tutoring.
-Ask for that help if it is needed.
+Do not be afraid to ask for that help, if it is needed.

 - Encourage activities your child can excel in, such as sports, art, music or hobbies.

 - Increase your child's self-esteem.
-Praise your child for good behavior.
-Accept your child for who he is.
-Focus on his abilities and good traits rather than on his shortcomings (Picture 2).
+Accept him for who he is.
+Focus on his abilities, strengths and good traits rather than on his shortcomings (Picture 2).
+Praise him for good behavior.

 - Expect your child to succeed rather than to fail.
 Give him tasks that he can handle, a little at a time.
 A job well done boosts the child's self-esteem.

-- Set up daily routines.
-They will give your child structure and a feeling of security.
-Work on changing only one or two negative behaviors at a time.
+- Work on changing only one or two negative behaviors at a time.

 - Explain rules clearly and be consistent.
 Tell your child what will happen if the rules are broken.
-Write down the rules or have your child repeat them to you.
+Write down the rules or have him repeat them to you.

 - Have fun with your child.
 Play with him.
 Love him.